A Solution to the

 by John Brian Shannon

 Whether we like it or not, this world runs on petroleum and petroleum-based products.
 Without oil manifested into its many forms, a far different civilization from the one we know would have developed on our planet.
-It is a fact of life in our modern world that we use and benefit in myriad ways from petroleum and its product derivativ
+It is a fact of life in our modern world that we use and benefit in myriad ways from petroleum and its product derivatives.

 Try to imagine our world without the following: plastics, internal combustion engines for cars, trucks, ships and early aircraft.
 Almost all modern-day aircraft use petroleum-based fuel — with the arguable exception of hot-air balloons and gliders — and just try to manufacture any of them without modern petroleum products.

 The benefits of the petroleum-based economy are far too numerous to detail here, but in the transportation, mining, medicine, sports, construction and technology sectors are all heavily-dependent on oil-based products.